ZiyiWangDuke/TSA_Segmentation/pc2convex/README.md

 # Convex optimization on vertical slicing
 ----------
-This repository provide useful tools for human segmentation in Python 3.5.
+This module provide useful tools for human segmentation in Python 3.5.
 It provides projection, keypoints and segmentation and functions to greatly reduce computation.

 ## Requirements:
 - numpy
 - matplotlib